Meredith J. Duncan

 Assistant Dean of Diversity, Inclusion and Metropolitan Programs

 B.A., Northwestern University; J.D., University of Houston

 Professor Duncan joined the University of Houston Law Center faculty in 1998.
 Her areas of expertise include legal ethics, criminal law, and torts.
 Since joining the faculty, Professor Duncan has received several teaching awards, including the University of Houston’s highest teaching honor, UH’s Distinguished Leadership in Teaching Excellence Award.
-She has been selected numerous times by the graduating students as their "hooder" commencement.
-Professor Duncan is also one of only 26 law professors studied nationwide in the recent Harvard University Press book What the Best Law Teachers Do, a study of the "methods, strategies, and personal traits of professors whose students achieve exceptional learning."
+She has been selected numerous times by the graduating law students as their “hooder” at commencement.
+Professor Duncan is also one of only 26 law professors studied nationwide in the recent Harvard University Press book What the Best Law Teachers Do, a study of the “methods, strategies, and personal traits of professors whose students achieve exceptional learning.”
 She teaches Torts, Criminal Law, and Professional Responsibility at the Law Center.

-As Director of Metropolitan Programs, Duncan oversees the award-winning Pre-Law Pipeline Program, a program designed to increase the diversity of the law school applicant pool.
-Her director responsibilities also involve working with the Juvenile and Children's Advocacy Project, a program whose mission is to reduce juvenile crime and delinquency and improve the long-term educational success rates and life outcomes for socially and economically disadvantaged juveniles.
-In addition to her work with Metropolitan Programs she heads the Law Center's Judge Ruby Kless Sondock Jurist-In-Residence Lectureship in legal ethics, a program which brings sitting jurists to the Law Center for a day of interaction with students, faculty, and the Houston legal community.
+As Assistant Dean of Diversity, Inclusion, and Metropolitan Programs, Duncan oversees the Law Center’s award-winning Pre-Law Pipeline Program, a program designed to increase the diversity of the law school applicant pool.
+Her director responsibilities also involve working with the Juvenile and Children’s Advocacy Project, a program whose mission is to reduce juvenile crime and delinquency and improve the long-term educational success rates and life outcomes for socially and economically disadvantaged juveniles.
+Duncan is also a George Butler Research Professor of Law.